 - calloutsRunouts and flanks can benefit significantly from callouts about attackers’ location.Use information about enemy rappelling on windows to your advantage!

 - Choose the right spot for runoutIt is crucial to choose a runout location, which:

-- Gives angle on attackers as soon as possible.
-You have only 2 seconds before being spotted!
+- Gives an angle on attackers as soon as possible.
+You have only a second before being spotted!